lukasl-dev/waterlink/README.md

 ### Updating its voice server

-This function is primarily performed by 3rd party libraries event listeners.
+This function is primarily performed inside a 3rd party libraries' event listener.

 > See [Examples](#-examples)